thestormforge/optimize-trials/stormforge-perf/README.md

 # Trial Job - StormForge Performance

-Running a trial job with [StormForge Performance Tessting](https://docs.stormforge.io/perftest/) differs a bit based on the [environment](https://docs.stormforge.io/perftest/getting-started/environments/) you want to use.
+Running a trial job with [StormForge Performance Testing](https://docs.stormforge.io/perftest/) differs a bit based on the [environment](https://docs.stormforge.io/perftest/getting-started/environments/) you want to use.

+If you are interacting with the Performance Testing via the `forge` CLI or use [app.stormforger](https://app.stormforger.com), see the [Standalone Environment guide here](#standalone-environment).
+For users of the Platform Environment checkout the next section.

 ## Platform Environment

-To run a trial job on the `platform` environment, you can use the [`stormforge-cli` container image](https://docs.stormforge.io/stormforge-cli/) directly in your [experiment.yaml](https://docs.stormforge.io/optimize-pro/reference/experiment/v1beta2/#experiment).
+To run a trial job on the `platform` environment, you can use the [`stormforge-cli` container image](https://docs.stormforge.io/stormforge-cli/) directly in your [experiment.yaml](https://docs.stormforge.io/optimize-pro/reference/experiment/v1beta2/#experiment):

 ```yaml
   trialTemplate: